Fire Prevention Week

-Check out Sparky's WorldMembers of Sachse Fire Rescue and Sparky visited schools, daycares, and the Library during Fire Prevention Week.
-This year's message is 'Prevent Kitchen Fires' and focused on the dangers of kitchen fires--most of which result from unattended cooking--and teaching local residents how to prevent kitchen fires from starting in the first place.
+The 2020 National Fire Protection Association (NFPA) Fire Prevention Week theme is ‘Serve Up, Fire Safety in the Kitchen’ and focuses on the dangers of kitchen fires--most of which result from unattended cooking--and teaching local residents how to prevent kitchen fires from starting in the first place.

 According to the latest NFPA research, cooking is the leading cause of home fires.
 Two of every five home fires begin in the kitchen, more than any other place in the home.
 Cooking fires are also the leading cause of home fire-related injuries.

-Among the safety tips that firefighters and safety advocates will be emphasizing:
+Among the safety tips that firefighters and fire safety advocates will be emphasizing:

 - When you are simmering, baking, or roasting food, check it regularly, stay in the home, and use a timer to remind you.